 Fat and excess skin can accumulate on the thighs as a result of age, childbearing or significant weight loss.
 This makes people feel self-conscious about their appearance.
-If you are committed to maintaining a healthy lifestyle and a moderate weight, a thigh lift can help you regain the youthful thigh contours you desire.
+If you are committed to maintaining a healthy lifestyle and a moderate weight, a thigh lift, performed by Dr. M. Zakir Sabry, can help you regain the youthful thigh contours you desire.

 When to Consider a Thigh Lift

 - If you want your thighs to have a more proportional contour and a firmer look and feel.

 - If you have undergone bariatric surgery or massive weight loss.

 - If you are distressed about loose, flabby skin on your thighs.

 - If you have difficulty fitting into clothing because of heavy thighs.

 If your thighs are very large and have a great deal of fatty tissue, liposuction may be used as an alternative or adjunct to the re-contouring of the inner thigh.
 This approach may reduce much of the localized excess tissue and potentially minimize the length of the incision needed if you proceed with a thigh lift surgery.
 If you elect to do liposuction first, Dr. Sabry will monitor you for few months, then re-evaluate you to determine if you will get additional benefit from a Thigh Lift.

 Murray Hill Plastic Surgery & Vein Center Thigh Lift